-Direct Workers include the MoJPA staff and consultants at the PIU.
+Direct Workers include the MoJPA and SGA staff and consultants at the PIU.

-The MoJPA staff working on the project will remain civil servants and therefore subject to the terms and conditions of their existing public sector employment agreements.
+The MoJPA and SGA staff working on the project will remain civil servants and therefore subject to the terms and conditions of their existing public sector employment agreements.

-A PIU is already supporting implementation of J4B.
+A joint PIU is already supporting implementation of ILAS and J4B, and the same team will support implementation of the project, with adjustments to staffing as needed.
+At a minimum, the PIU will include a project manager, M&E specialist, procurement specialist, FM specialist, IT specialist, civil engineer, architect, and social specialist.
 The consultants that are part of PIU are subject to terms of reference and paid through the loan funds.